Logic of the Major

 Current Major Requirements (Effective Spring Semester, 2009)

 Students majoring in anthropology for the B.A. degree in anthropology must declare such by the time they have completed 60 semester hours.
-Majors must complete a minimum of 40 semester hours in anthropology with a grade of C (2.0) or better in each course, at least 24 hours of which must be at the upper-division level and a minimum of 21 semester hours must be taken from UC Denver faculty.
-(Note that all upper-division courses have lower-division prerequisites).
+Majors must complete a minimum of 40 semester hours in anthropology with a grade of C- (1.5) or higher in each course, effective AY 2018-19.
+At least 24 hours must be at the upper-division level and a minimum of 21 semester hours must be taken from UC Denver faculty.
+(Note that most upper-division courses have lower-division prerequisites).

 Required Courses -- 20 credits